 Hereafter, to simplify the notation, we will denote the zero-voltage superconducting lead Hamiltonian terms as ${\cal H}_N$, ${\cal H}_L$, and ${\cal H}_R$, making the voltage and time dependencies implicit; we will also drop the tilde from the electron creation and annihilation operators.

-Incorporation of the bias voltage into the creation and annihilation operators was first invoked in the context of superconductivity by Cohen, Falicov, and Phillips in 1962 \cite{Cohen1962} and later featured in Rickayzen’s 1965 book on superconductivity \cite{Rickayzen1965}.
-In 1995, it was reintroduced by Levy Yeyati, Martin-Rodero, and Garcia-Vidal in the context of mesoscopic transport \cite{Levy-Yeyati1995}.
+Incorporation of the bias voltage into the creation and annihilation operators was first invoked in connection with superconductivity by Cohen, Falicov, and Phillips in 1962 \cite{Cohen1962} and later featured in Rickayzen's 1965 book on superconductivity \cite{Rickayzen1965}.
+In 1995, it was reintroduced by Levy Yeyati, Martin-Rodero, and Garcia-Vidal in the context of mesoscopic transport \cite{Yeyati1995}.